connorrothschild/R/README.md

 # R Projects

-Miscellaneous R projects.
-Find them in a more polished format on [my website](https://connorrothschild.github.io/blog/).
+Miscellaneous R projects I've worked on!
+You can find them in a more polished format on [my blog](https://connorrothschild.com/post/).